 We always recommend a flashlight as part of your Primary EDC.
 It allows you to have light when you need it, both for the mundane (“Where are my keys?”) to more serious situations.
 We’ve mentioned light as a force option before, but have never elaborated on it and we feel it’s not discussed nearly enough.

 If you carry a quality light as part of your Primary EDC, this article is for you.
 If you don’t carry one on a regular basis, maybe this article will convince you to do so.

-Note that this article is specifically written in regards to use of light.
-We know that a flashlight can be used in other ways as a self-defense tool, but we wanted to focus on how you can use light, on it's own, as part of a well-rounded EDC.
+Note that this article is specifically written in regards to the use of light.
+We know that a flashlight can be used in other ways as a self-defense tool, but we wanted to focus on how you can use light, on its own, as part of a well-rounded EDC.